Hurricane Lane threatens Hawaii: What to know about the rare storm's path

 WHAT IS THE SAFFIR-SIMPSON HURRICANE WIND SCALE?

-Lane is expected to weaken, Dean said.
-But Lane could still be a strong hurricane off the Kona Coast of the Big Island Thursday and could still be at hurricane strength near Maui County or Oahu Friday – areas that are not accustomed to hurricane conditions, she said.
+Lane is expected to weaken, Dean said, but could still be a strong storm as it comes closer to Hawaii Thursday and Friday — particularly near areas that are not accustomed to hurricane conditions.

 Lane is currently a Category 4 hurricane.